Sick Days – Regular Sector (Day)

 HOW MANY SICK DAYS DO I GET?

-The following is how the College allots your sick days.
+Here is how the College allots your sick days.

 When a teacher is first hired into the Regular sector, or is assigned a charge in Continuing Education — and only then — six (6) sick days are automatically added to their sick bank.
 Every teacher, regardless of their workload, is credited with these six days.
 Note that sick days are not credited for hourly-paid Continuing Education contracts.